jjssantos/primer-id-progs/README.md

 # Description
-Pipeline to process data produced using the PrimerID method for amplicon sequencing to generate viral population frequency tables for nucleotides and amino acids.
+Workflow to process data produced using the PrimerID method for amplicon sequencing to generate viral population frequency tables for nucleotides and amino acids.

 # Tutorial